ckw017/ckw017.github.io/about.md

     * Requires: CS70
 * CS194 - Linux System Administration DeCal
     * Requires: Enrollment Luck
-    * This is a DeCal run by the awesome dudes down in the OCF!
+    * This is a DeCal run by the awesome students down in the OCF!
 Enrollment is usually really tight though, but the members of the OCF are generally enthusiastic enough to help you out with Linux stuff if you show up during regular hours

 If you like programming:
 * CS161 - Computer Security